Babymoon

 Turkey

-With coastlines across the Black Sea, the Aegean and the Mediterranean, you’re certainly not short of beautiful beaches in Turkey.
-Even better, many of them are Blue Flag awarded, so we’re talking seriously celebration-worthy getaways.
-The Dalaman region on the south-west coast – known as the Turquoise Coast, no less – offers stunning views alongside that crystal-clear water.
+With coastlines across the Black Sea, the Aegean and the Mediterranean, you’re deffo not short of beautiful beaches in Turkey.
+Even better, many of them have Blue Flag status, so we’re talking seriously celebration-worthy getaways.
+The Dalaman area on the south-west coast – known as the Turquoise Coast – offers stunning views over that crystal-clear water.

-Aptly named, The Beachfront hotel is right on the water, plus it’s adults only, with a chic, minimalist vibe for a real Zen getaway.
-The beachfront restaurant offers local and international cuisines with live music in the summer months.
+The Beachfront hotel is right on the water (weird, right?), plus it’s adults only, with a chic, minimalist vibe for a real zen getaway.
+The beachfront restaurant offers local and international food with live music in the summer months.